-New York Magazine ("NYMag.com") invites you to express your opinions and engage in discussions with one another by leaving comments on our articles and blogs.
+New York Magazine ("NYMag.com"), The Cut ("TheCut.com"), Grub Street ("GrubStreet.com"), and Vulture ("Vulture.com") invite you to express your opinions and engage in discussions with one another by leaving comments on our articles.
 While we encourage an open forum, please follow these guidelines to ensure an enjoyable and welcoming environment for all our readers.
-Nymag.com does not review or moderate all comments but we reserve the right to remove or edit content once posted.
+We do not review or moderate all comments, but we reserve the right to remove or edit content once posted.

 1. Respect one another.
 Debates are great, but attacks are not.
 Please refrain from posting offensive, obscene, threatening or abusive comments.
 If you personally attack other readers or writers, your comment(s) and responses to those comments may be removed from the discussion.
 Attacks create a hostile environment that discourages discussion.
 You are fully responsible for libelous or defamatory comments.